mukhal/mukhal.github.io/_posts/2017-10-10-Text-Classification-with-Tensorflow.md

 ---
 layout: post
-title: Text Classification with Tensorflow!
+title: Text Classification with Tensorflow
 ---

 In this post, I will walk you through using Tensorflow to classify news articles.